A Answers (10)

-Mehmet Oz, MD, Cardiology, answeredThe three main kinds of skin cancer: basal cell, squamous cell, and melanoma.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredThe three main kinds of skin cancer: basal cell, squamous cell, and melanoma.
 They all originate from different cell types and therefore have very different behaviors.

 Basal cells and squamous cells are limited to the outer skin, so they invade locally.
 They're very curable cancers that are usually treated by removal of the cancerous growth.
 These two skin cancers are linked to sun exposure.